 Ralph Waldo Emerson

-Visitors from all over the world descent on the Valley of Roses to partake in the festival, with reports of 30 000+ people in attendance.
+Visitors from all over the world descend on the Valley of Roses to partake in the festival, with reports of 30 000+ people in attendance.
 Aside from the rose products for sale, visitors will experience the warmth and the hospitality of the area’s generous local people.
 It is also an opportunity to explore handicrafts and agricultural products of the region.
 The highlight of the festival is the Rose Queen beauty contest in which young women from surrounding villages parade and an annual winner is selected.
 The winner heads up the parade on floats down the streets of the town followed by women doing traditional Berber dance and men playing drums.

-Aside from the annual rose festival visitors to the area can enjoy nice walks, short hikes and long drives through the Hdida Valley.
+Aside from the annual rose festival visitors to the area can enjoy nice walks, short hikes, and long drives through the Hdida Valley.
 Along the way, stop and meet the friendly nomads who spend their winters living in caves.
-There is also a well known dagger factory in the mellah (Jewish quarter) of town where beautiful hand-crafted daggers made of cedar wood or camel bones are produced.
+There is also a well-known dagger factory in the mellah (Jewish quarter) of town where beautiful hand-crafted daggers made of cedar wood or camel bones are produced.

 If traveling during spring, Kelaa M’Gouna is definitely worth a visit while traveling through the Sahara.
-If you are short on time, just take a quick walk through the small town to enjoy the heady scent of the roses and enjoy some rose petal infused tea.
+If you are short on time, just take a quick walk through the small town to enjoy the heady scent of the roses and enjoy some rose petal-infused tea.